boostorg/mysql/README.md

   caching_sha2_password.
 These are the default methods in MySQL 5 and MySQL 8, respectively.
 - Encrypted connections (TLS).
-- TCP and UNIX socket connections.
-The implementation is based on Boost.Asio SyncStream and AsyncStream concepts, so it is generic and can be used with any stream that fulfills these concept's requirements.
-There are user-friendly typedefs and regression tests for TCP and UNIX socket streams.
+- TCP and UNIX socket transports.
+- (Experimental) connection pools.
+- (Experimental) friendly client-side generated SQL.